prasanthkurian/docs-csm/operations/kubernetes/Recover_from_Postgres_WAL_Event.md

 The following example restores the dump to the `cray-smd-postgres` cluster.

-1. If the client service is not yet scaled to 0, follow the step above to [scale the client service to 0](#scale).
+1. If the client service is not yet scaled to 0, follow the step above to "scale the client service to 0".

 1. Delete and re-create the `postgresql` resource (which includes the PVCs).